Lotteries and raffles: terms and conditions

 In the first instance, our supporter services team should be contacted on 0300 3030 074 to discuss your concern or complaint.
 If the supporter is not satisfied with the initial response received, the complaint should be put in writing to the Director of Fundraising, Leonard Cheshire Disability, 66 South Lambeth Road, London SW8 1RL.
-The Director of Fundraising will send an acknowledgement in writing within 48 hours of receipt and begin an investigation.
-Every effort will be made to complete this investigation within seven days of receipt.
-The Director of Fundraising will then reply in writing with the findings, recommendations and proposed actions.
+The Director of Fundraising will send an acknowledgement in writing within two working days of receipt and begin an investigation.
+Every effort will be made to complete this investigation, and reply in writing, within five working days of receipt, with the findings, recommendations and proposed actions.
 In the event of an agreement not being reached between the Director of Fundraising and yourself, your complaint will be forwarded to Independent Betting Adjudication Services ltd (IBAS).

 IBAS are a confidential adjudication service with whom Leonard Cheshire Disability is registered, to provide impartial adjudication on disputes.
 They report all their findings to both parties and the Gambling Commission.

 Leonard Cheshire Disability has put in place the following practice to encourage people to gamble responsibly and seek help should gambling become a problem: